sw1pr0g/sw1site/README.md

-# sw1pr0g-website
+# sw1site
-Own website built on [go-app](https://go-app.dev/)
+own website built on [go-app](https://go-app.dev/)

-You can get started with:
+you can get started with:

 ```sh
 go mod download